Free Canada-wide shipping on orders $69+.

 The Chemical "Cocktail" vs. The "Solo Act"

-• Catnip is a "Solo Act": It mainly produces one active iridoid: nepetalactone.
-While effective, this compound is fragile and breaks down easily when exposed to air and light.
-This is why catnip toys often seem to “stop working” after a few weeks
+Catnip is a solo act.
+It mainly produces one active iridoid: nepetalactone.
+While effective for cats who respond, this compound is fragile.
+It breaks down quickly when exposed to air and light — which is exactly why catnip toys often seem to stop working after a few weeks.

-• Silvervine is a "Cocktail": It produces a complex mixture of many different iridoids, including nepetalactol, iridomyrmecin, and isodihydronepetalactone.
+Silvervine is a cocktail.
+It produces a complex mixture of many different iridoids, including nepetalactol, iridomyrmecin, and isodihydronepetalactone.
+This matters for two practical reasons:

 What's Happening in Your Cat's Brain?

-These compounds stimulate smell receptors and activate brain pathways.
-Research suggests this can lead to a short-term increase in β-endorphin, a natural chemical linked to pain relief, stress reduction, and brief behavior changes.
+Silvervine works through scent.
+When it's chewed, crushed, or exposed to air, iridoid compounds release and enter your cat's nose.
+These compounds stimulate smell receptors and activate brain pathways that research suggests lead to a short-term increase in β-endorphin — a natural chemical linked to pain relief, stress reduction, and mood elevation.

 Iridoids also activate the cat's μ-opioid system, which regulates reward and comfort responses.
 In cats, this produces the relaxed, blissful rolling and rubbing commonly seen after silvervine exposure.

 Why Do Cats Love It?
-(The "Mosquito" Secret)
+The Mosquito Secret

 For years, rolling and rubbing were thought to be purely playful behaviors.
 Recent research suggests another purpose: self-anointing.